 Naoko Nakatsukasa is a partner at Chuo Sogo Law Office, P.C., admitted to practise law in Japan and New York.
-She assists clients with litigation and dispute resolution of intellectual property and general corporate matters, and counsels clients concerning patent-, trademark-, copyright-, design- and unfair competition-related issues.
+She assists clients with litigation and dispute resolution of intellectual property and general corporate matters, and counsels clients concerning patent-, trade mark-, copyright-, design- and unfair competition-related issues.
 She has substantial experience in domestic and international business transactions.
-Naoko serves as a director and corporate auditor of listed companies in Japan, and as a lecturer at Kyoto University Law School.
-Her publications include "Legal Consultation on Unfair Competition" (co-author), "Equivalent Infringement and Dismissal of Allegations Advanced out of Time" and "Indirect Infringement on Non-Exclusive Use Products and Exercise of An Injunction".
+Naoko serves as a director and corporate auditor of listed companies in Japan.
+Her publications include "Legal Consultation on Patents" (co-author), "How to consider an Invention's effect on its intended uses in the examination of non-obviousness", "Equivalent Infringement and Dismissal of Allegations Advanced Out of Time" and "Indirect Infringement on Non-Exclusive Use Products and Exercise of An Injunction".
 Naoko graduated from Kyoto University in 1992 and was admitted to the Japanese Bar in 1994.
 She received an LL.M. degree from Northwestern Pritzker School of Law in 2005.
 Naoko is fluent in both Japanese and English.

 Chuo Sogo Law Office, P.C.
+Kohda Building, 11th Floor 2-10-2 Nishi-Tenma, Kita-ku Osaka Japan

+Tel: +81 6 6365 8111

+Email: nakatsukasa\n@clo.gr.jp

+URL: www.clo.jp/english

-Kohda Building, 11th Floor 2-10-2 Nishi-Tenma, Kita-ku Osaka Japan Tel: +81 6 6365 8111 Email: nakatsukasa\n@clo.gr.jp URL www.clo.jp/english Chuo Sogo Law Office, P.C. is an international business law firm founded in 1968 by Tsugujiro Nakatsukasa.
-Within the scope of its corporate, commercial and litigation practices, the firm assists clients with intellectual property matters, including patent, trademark, copyright, and unfair competition matters, as well as related litigation and dispute resolution.
+Chuo Sogo Law Office, P.C. is an international business law firm founded in 1968 by Tsugujiro Nakatsukasa.
+Within the scope of its corporate, commercial and litigation practices, the firm assists clients with intellectual property matters, including patent, trade mark, copyright, and unfair competition matters, as well as related litigation and dispute resolution.
 The firm has three offices in Japan: Osaka; Tokyo; and Kyoto.